erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 To reference and approve a particular version (copy) of the partner’s agreement, HEIs attach to each agreement a digest (hash) of the cooperating conditions of this agreement (see here for details).

-This digest MUST be verified by HEI B before sending the approval.
+This digest MUST be verified by HEI B before sending the approval notification (via the IIA Approval CNR API).
 For this purpose, HEI B has to call the IIAs get API and compare the hash received in the response with the hash independently calculated from the cooperation conditions received in that response.
 If both hashes are identical, the agreement can be approved.